Marks & Spencer reveals customer data taken by hackers after cyber attack

 The group has not been able to take any orders through its website or app since April 25 as it tries to resolve the problem, although all stores remain open.

-M&S first reported the issue over the Easter weekend, with the incident first causing problems for the retailer’s contactless payments and click and collect orders, while it has also impacted some availability in stores.
+M&S first reported the issue over the Easter weekend, with the incident initially causing problems for the retailer’s contactless payments and click and collect orders, while it has also impacted some availability in stores after it took some of its systems offline in response.

 On May 2, the Information Commissioner’s Office said it was also looking into the attack, as well as a similar major incident involving the Co-op.